 A straightforward case, such as reviewing a single IEP and attending one meeting, might require just a few hours of time.
 But more complex situations often demand 10–15 hours or more to complete comprehensive services.

-On average, families spend between $1,500–$2,250 on advocacy support, depending on the number of meetings, depth of document review, and level of communication needed.
+Depending on the number of meetings, depth of document review, and level of communication needed

 The bottom line?
 Effective advocacy is a highly skilled, labor-intensive process.
 Families aren't just paying for attendance at a meeting, they're investing in strategic, expert support that often makes a lasting impact on their child's educational future.